asbjornh/list-fns/README.md

 Use with: `filter`

-Removes the provided elements from the list compared by running `func` on each element
+Removes the provided elements from the list compared by running `func` on elements in both lists

 ```ts
 [{ a: 1 }, { a: 2 }, { a: 3 }, { a: 4 }]